osmandapp/web/main/docs/user/plugins/nautical-charts.md

 Use the map legend for any reference to what is shown on the nautical map.
 [Map legend](../../user/map-legend/nautical-map.md) helps anyone who wants to read a map.
 It explains the symbolic elements on a nautical map and serves as a reference to help you navigate when in doubt.
 The map legend shows the following visual elements that can be found on the map:

-- Anchorage and berth,
+- Anchorage and berth.
-- Navigation lines and areas,
+- Navigation lines and areas.
-- Buoys and beacons,
+- Buoys and beacons.
-- Electronic position-fixing systems, fog signals,
+- Electronic position-fixing systems, fog signals.
-- Lights,
+- Lights.
-- Ports, moorings,
+- Ports, moorings.
-- Offshore platforms,
+- Offshore platforms.
-- Landmarks,
+- Landmarks.
-- Buildings,
+- Buildings.
-- Wrecks and rocks,
+- Wrecks and rocks.
-- Bridges, lockgates,
+- Bridges, lockgates.
-- Small craft facilities,
+- Small craft facilities.
-- Marine farm, fishing,
+- Marine farm, fishing.
-- Seabed area,
+- Seabed area.
-- Cables and pipelines,
+- Cables and pipelines.
-- Obstruction,
+- Obstruction.
-- and other signs of prohibition, information, regulation, recommendation, etc.
+- And other signs of prohibition, information, regulation, recommendation, etc.

 ### Remove Nautical